Origin Of Cuban Coffee: Historical Coffee Production In Cuba

 Is Cuban Coffee Really From Cuba?

 When we talk about Cuban coffee, what usually comes to mind is its bold and intense taste that’s characteristic of the classic café Cubano.
 But it’s worth mentioning that this type of coffee isn’t just popular in Cuba; people all over the globe love it too.
-By “Cuban coffee,” we’re mainly talking about a specific way of making coffee, which is often called Cuban espresso or café cubano.
+By “Cuban coffee,” we’re mainly talking about a specific way of making coffee, which is often called Cuban espresso or café cubano mentioned in the Cuban coffee guide.

 Who Introduced Coffee To Cuba?